Viki-coding/ADHD-Self-Assessment/README.md

 ADHD is heriditary.
 A diagnois can help families discover issues they many have been experiencing to be able to gain the correct support and help.

+<h2>User Demographics - Target audience</h2>
 The target auidence for this tool is people over 17 years of age.
-GP's could use this tool to assess if they feel their patient may have ADHD so they can refer them for a more comprehensive diagnosis.
+GP's can use this tool to assess if they feel their patient may have ADHD so they can refer them for a more comprehensive diagnosis.
 The benefit of this tool to be able to get more informed about this condiation and make positive changes to peoples lives.

 Unfortunetly in Ireland the waiting lists for educational pychologists and psychiarists is very long and can be very expensive.
 To be able to use an on-line tool to rule ADHD in OR out for a patient is hugely important and benefical to both the patient but also the over-burdoned healthcare system.

-<h2>User Demographics - Target audience</h2>

 <h2>UX</h2>